mbilbille/dmak/README.md

 ## Inspirations

-- From @jakearchibald with his great article on [Animated line drawing in SVG](http://jakearchibald.com/2013/animated-line-drawing-svg/)
+- From @jakearchibald and his great article on [Animated line drawing in SVG](http://jakearchibald.com/2013/animated-line-drawing-svg/)
-- From @akeru with his [kanjiviewer.js](https://github.com/KanjiVG/kanjivg.github.com/blob/master/js/kanjiviewer.js) library.
+- From @akeru and his [kanjiviewer.js](https://github.com/KanjiVG/kanjivg.github.com/blob/master/js/kanjiviewer.js) library.

 And of course a huge thanks and support to [KanjiVG](http://kanjivg.tagaini.net) for providing a whole set of SVG files.